joelewis101/blantyreSepsis/README.md

 <!-- badges: end -->

-The BlantyreSepsis R package contains contains data code to replicate the analysis of the manuscript:
+The BlantyreSepsis R package contains data and code to replicate the analysis of the manuscript:

 <br />